-- Four weeks of their most recent pay stubs as proof of income - A recent household bill to prove Hartford residency. - A copy of the child's birth certificate.
+- A copy of their IRS tax return or four weeks of their most recent pay stubs, as proof of income - A recent household bill to prove Hartford residency. - A copy of the child's birth certificate.

 Family income and size are reviewed in relation to the current OEC sliding fee scale to determine the family's weekly fee.
-Families must also complete a Care 4 Kids Application.
 If a family has Care 4 Kids, the weekly tuition is the family fee as stated on the Care 4 Kids certificate.
 Once the fee calculation process is reviewed with the family, a Tuition Agreement form will be signed and a copy sent home.
 TC4 will review family income and Hartford residency at least once a year.
 At this time the family must once again provide 4 weeks of most recent pay stubs and verification of residency.
 If there is a change in family income or residency at any point, it is the family's responsibility to notify TC4 and provide updated documentation.